joechiu/adb-tools/README.md

 ## Contributors

-You are free to update these tools to make them more helpful to commit the Android developments.
+You are free to update these tools to make them more helpful.

 ## License